Alexiou981/the-food-frontier/README.md

 This website is aimed for anyone with a passion for food and regardless of age.
 Whether a home cook, work in a professional kitchen or just curious to find out new recipes and ways of cooking this food blog is ideal for you.

 ### Navigation:
 Each page of the blog is displayed clearly through a navbar which offers the user the ability to navigate between pages with ease.
+Those include the Home, About, Register and Login for non logged-in users and Home, Recipes, About and Logout for logged-in users.

 ## User Stories